link1905/system-design-101/content/docs/data-persistence/distributed-database/_index.md

 A **Read Quorum (RQ)** defines how many servers must agree on a read operation before a response is returned.

-For instance, with an `RQ` of 2, reading from `Replica 1` involves verifying with two other servers to ensure the **latest value among them** is retrieved.
+For instance, with an `RQ of 2`, reading from `Replica 1` involves verifying with two other servers to ensure **the latest value among them** is retrieved.

 ```d2
 shape: sequence_diagram